JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 X = tfidf_vectorizer.fit_transform(data['processed_text']).toarray()
 y = data['label'].apply(lambda x: 1 if x == 'phishing' else 0)  # Convert labels to binary
 ```

+The lambda functions operates as follows:
+1. For each label x in the label column:
+2. If x is equal to 'phishing', it returns 1.
+    - Otherwise (if x is not 'phishing', like 'not phishing'), it returns 0.
+This effectively converts any 'phishing' label to 1 and any other label to 0.
+Y is now a binary representation of the label column where 1 represents phishing emails and 0 non-phishing emails.
+This binary classification prepares y to be used as a target variable in a ML model.

 ### 7. Splitting the Dataset
 We split the dataset into training and testing sets, with 80% for training and 20% for testing.
 This helps evaluate the model's performance on unseen data.